Kenzō Tange: Early life and education

 Born on 4 September 1913 in Sakai, Japan, Tange spent his early life in the Chinese cities of Hankou and Shanghai; he and his family returned to Japan after learning of the death of one of his uncles.
 In contrast to the green lawns and red bricks in their Shanghai abode, the Tange family took up residence in a thatched roof farmhouse in Imabari on the island of Shikoku.

 After finishing middle school, Tange moved to Hiroshima in 1930 to attend high school.
 It was here that he first encountered the works of Swiss modernist, Le Corbusier.
 His discovery of the drawings of the Palace of the Soviets in a foreign art journal convinced him to become an architect.
 Although he graduated from high school, Tange's poor results in mathematics and physics meant that he had to pass entrance exams to qualify for admission to the prestigious universities.
 He spent two years doing so and during that time, he read extensively about western philosophy.
-Tange also enrolled in the film division at Nihon University's art department to dodge Japan's drafting of young men to its military and seldom attended classes.
+Tange also enrolled in the film division at Nihon University's art department to avoid Japan's drafting of young men to its military and seldom attended classes.

 In 1935 Tange began the tertiary studies he desired at the University of Tokyo's architecture department.
 He studied under Hideto Kishida and Yoshikazu Uchida.
 Although Tange was fascinated by the photographs of the Katsura villa that sat on Kishida's desk, his work was inspired by Le Corbusier.
 His graduation project was a seventeen-hectare (42-acre) development set in Tokyo's Hibiya Park.